 When longevity is critical to your pool-buying process, a fiberglass pool is what you need.
 Consider this, when you have a pool with a vinyl liner, you’ll need to replace that every 10 to 25 years.
 The average cost to replace a vinyl liner is $3,500.
-And if you’re just starting out, this will become quite the expense.
+If you’re just starting out, this will become quite the expense.

-But a fiberglass pool has a lifetime warranty, meaning what you see is what you have… until you decide you don’t want the pool anymore.
+But fiberglass has a lifetime warranty, meaning what you see is what you have… until you decide you don’t want the pool anymore.
 But let’s face it — once you have it, you won’t be able to imagine your backyard without it.

 All of our fiberglass pools come to you as a finished product with quality control done at the factory.
 This is unlike a vinyl liner pool that comes in a kit, as those require assembly.
-More often than not, the best help you’ll get is from a seasonal hire, not an experienced pool professional.

 Plus, with the main drain at the bottom of the pool, those grass clippings from dirty feet will simply fall to the bottom and be drawn into the filter.